Skip to content

 Tricep Head Emphasized:

 Resistance band concentration tricep extensions are going to emphasize the medial and long head.
-However, it is really an all around tricep exercise that will give you amazing contraction throughout all three heads of your tricep.
-Just focus on maximum contraction and use a slow tempo.
+That said, it’s a strong all-around tricep builder because you can lock in and chase a hard squeeze on every rep. Focus on maximum contraction and use a slow tempo.

 Here is an example of a well-rounded tricep workout with bands…